 The telephone rang as she returned to the living room.
 These days, only her parents and cold callers rang the landline.
 The number displayed was unfamiliar and she closed her eyes for a moment before picking up the handset, hoping it wasn’t yet another double-glazing salesperson.

 “Jane Hollinger?” a male voice asked.

 “This is Robert Armstrong.
-I hope you don’t mind, I found the number for your old genealogy research service in an old Yellow Pages.”
+I hope you don’t mind me calling you, I found the number for your genealogy research service in an old Yellow Pages.”

 Mind?
 Her heart began to thump.
 “Er, no, not at all.”

 “It’s just that I actually did start on my family tree and I’ve come across something a bit weird.”

-“Yeah, I found the birth, marriage, and death indexes on the net and it looks as though I had a twin brother I knew nothing about.”
+“Yeah, I found the birth, marriage and death indexes on the net and it looks as though I have a twin brother I know nothing about.”

 “Are you sure?”

 “I’m positive,” he said firmly.
 “There was a name below mine on the list of births – a Michael David Armstrong.
 My full name is Robert David Armstrong, so I thought it was a bit strange and I ordered the birth certificate.”

-“You’ve known nothing about a twin at all?”
+“You’ve known nothing about a twin brother at all?”

-“Nothing.
-No one’s ever said that I was a twin.
-It says nothing about me being a twin on my birth certificate.”
+“Nothing,” he confirmed.
+“No-one’s ever said I was a twin.
+It says nothing about me being a twin on my own birth certificate.”

 “Did you check the death indexes?
 Maybe he died soon after he was born?”

 “No, I haven’t had time yet.
 What do you think?
-Strange, eh?”
+Weird, eh?”

 “It is strange,” she admitted.
-“I think you should have a chat with your parents.
+“I think you should have a chat with your parents.”